hufans/MoMo/Pods/Target Support Files/Pods-The Other/Pods-The Other-acknowledgements.markdown

 THE SOFTWARE.

+## AVOSCloud

+Copyright 2015 LeanCloud, Inc. See https://leancloud.cn/terms.html

+## AVOSCloudCrashReporting

+Copyright 2015 LeanCloud, Inc. See https://leancloud.cn/terms.html

+## AVOSCloudIM

+Copyright 2015 LeanCloud, Inc. See https://leancloud.cn/terms.html

 ## MBProgressHUD

-Copyright © 2009-2016 Matej Bukovinski
+Copyright (c) 2009-2015 Matej Bukovinski

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal